 I am very worried and shocked.
 I feel that I’m on a boat that is sinking, sinking and because they’re moving us all around.
 And I feel that I’ve been sentenced to death.
 This is going to be a bad Christmas, the worst, because I don’t know if I’m going to contract the virus and get sick – and maybe die.”

 Our reporter Lucy Kang also spoke to Eduardo, who is currently in ICE detention in Yuba County, about the alarming and unhygienic conditions there.
 Eduardo was part of the hunger strikes that took place in the summer calling for better conditions during the pandemic and says he faced retaliation.
-He is not using his full name for fear of further retaliation.
 The following interview was edited.
 A quick content warning: the following story mentions a suicide attempt.

 The last time they provided us with cloth masks was a little bit over two months ago.
 And we have to be washing them.
 And they wear out.
 They’re old.
 Some of the other detainees’ masks have ripped.

 It’s impossible to social distance where I’m at.
 And sometimes we go weeks without getting any soap, which is really bad.
 Our families are doing bad out there.
 A lot of us don’t have funds, money for commissary to purchase soap to sanitize.
 We have floods in here, nasty water that smells really bad with feces.
 And we have to be the ones cleaning it.